-Profile America — Sunday, November 11th.
-Today is Veterans Day, originating on this date in 1919 on the first anniversary of the end of World War I and then known as Armistice Day.
-In 1954, it's name was changed to Veterans Day, and its scope widened to honor veterans from all eras.
-Across the country, there are 21.5 million military veterans, 1.6 million of them women.
-Seven and a half million are Vietnam vets, 2.4 million from Korea, and only 1.8 million remain from the 16 million in uniform during World War II.
-Another 5.4 million served during the Cold War.
-You can find more facts about America's people, places and economy, from the American Community Survey at www.census.gov.
+Profile America — Tuesday, November 11th.
+Today is Veterans Day, originating on this date in 1919 on the first anniversary of the end of World War I — then known as Armistice Day.
+In 1954, its name was changed to Veterans Day, and its scope widened to honor veterans from all eras.
+Across the country, there are over 21 million military veterans.
+Very nearly half — 9.6 million — are age 65 and older.
+The veteran population includes 1.6 million women.
+More than 7 million are Vietnam vets, 2.3 million from Korea, and only 1.5 million remain from the 16 million in uniform during World War II.
+Some 5 million are veterans of both of the recent Gulf Wars.
+You can find more facts about America's people, places and economy from the American Community Survey at www.census.gov.

 SOURCE U.S. Census Bureau